c2997108/lastwasm/doc/last-split.rst

   lastal -p train.out -D10 db q.fastq | last-split -g db > out.maf

-This will favour splices starting at GT (and to a lesser extent GC and AT), and ending at AG (and to a lesser extent AC).
-However, it allows splices starting and ending anywhere.
-It also favours splices with introns of typical length, specified by a log-normal distribution (i.e. cis-splices).
+This will favor splices starting at GT (and to a lesser extent GC and AT), and ending at AG (and to a lesser extent AC).
+The output shows the ``don``or and ``acc``eptor dinucleotides.
+It also favors splices with introns of typical length, specified by a log-normal distribution (cis-splices).
 However, it allows arbitrary trans-splices between any two places in the genome.

 ``-D10`` sets a very loose significance threshold, so that we can find very short parts of a spliced alignment (e.g. short exons).
 Note that